 Industrial odour emission

 If you submit an environmental management notification or an application for an integrated environmental permit, the municipal or provincial authorities will take into account the extent of odour nuisance caused by your business.
 In controlling odour nuisance, you must use the best available technology (BAT).
+You can consult the Dutch-language Odour guide for industry to help you determine acceptable levels of odour nuisance.

 Agricultural and greenhouse sector